-The driver of the vehicle is responsible for any tickets, fines or feed incurred while operating vehicles for university business.
+The driver of the vehicle is responsible for any tickets, fines or fees incurred while operating vehicles for university business.
 Any points associated with the tickets will also be applied to the operator’s driving record.

 The department that owns or operates the property or vehicle is responsible for the damage and comprehensive deductible of $1,000 per occurrence.
 If several departments are affected by the same event, the $1,000 deductible is pro-rated among the various departments.